 Best Cheese for grilling

-- Brazilian queijo coalho – of course queijo coalho is my fave, but it can be hard to find, unless you have a Brazilian market near you.
+- Brazilian queijo coalho – of course queijo coalho is my fave, but it can be hard to find, unless you have a Brazilian market near you, or you can order it on Amazon.

 - Halloumi – my favorite substitution to queijo coalho in terms of flavor and texture.
 I also love that I’ve never had an issue finding it in regular grocery stores in California.